chances/rct3-importer/RCT3 Importer/src/ovlmake/ReadMe 1st.txt

 A few final words
 -----------------
-I've put considearble efford into finally understanding how ovl files work.
+I've put considerable efford into finally understanding how ovl files work.
 While I have not yet understood all, I was able to rewrite the creation code in a much cleaner fashion.
 This also leads to the creation of cleaner ovl files by ovlmake.
 Therefore it may be a good idea to use ovlmake to compile your scn files for static scenery as well.
 I will not explain the new importer xml format here in detail.
 As I've said above, it was not made to be human read/writable.
 Currently there is only one thing where you might be tempted to use it: using multiple lods with animation.
 I guess anyone who may be inclined to do so is adventerous enough to figure it out for himself from converting scn and ovlcompiler xml files =)